Book Dash Books

 • Distribution partners

-• Funding partners
+• Funding partners and networks

-Events Contact
+Events Contact Donate Heart icon Donate

 How we use our funds

-Book Dash plans to be around for many years to come, to keep working towards a world where every child owns one hundred books by the age of five.
-To this end, for all funding that Book Dash is awarded, we keep a percentage for organisational costs.
-Everything else is allocated to the creation, translation or printing of more beautiful books for children.
-Our innovative approaches mean that we produce excellent quality for very little money, punching far above our weight.
+Book Dash plans to be around for many years to come, to keep working towards a world where every child owns a hundred books by the age of five.
+To this end, we keep a percentage of all funding we receive for organisational and sustainability costs.
+Everything else is allocated to create, translate or print more beautiful books for children.

 Our finances are sound, have a look for yourself!

-Case Study: Book Dash, Santa Shoebox and MySchool
+Book Dash, Santa Shoebox and MySchool

 Watch the video